Union Street (album)

 Union Street is the twelfth studio album by English synth-pop duo Erasure, released by Mute Records on 3 April 2006 in the United Kingdom and on 18 April 2006 in the United States.

 This album contained past Erasure songs, "re-interpreted in an acoustic or country & western style".
 The album was preceded in the UK and the US by the four-track Boy EP on 20 March and 4 April, respectively.
 Boy EP was not eligible for the UK Singles Chart and was released to US markets as a download-only.
 A bonus remix of "Boy" was available to US buyers of Union Street on iTunes.

 The album peaked at number 102 on the UK Albums Chart, making it Erasure's only studio album to miss the top 100 to date.

 Track listing

-All tracks written by Andy Bell and Vince Clarke.